FedAT: A High-Performance and Communication-Efficient Federated Learning System with Asynchronous Tiers: Introduction

-\textbf{Communication Bottleneck.} To solve the straggler problems in synchronous FL, asynchronous FL approaches~\cite{chen2019asynchronous,xie2019asynchronous} were proposed, where the server can aggregate without waiting for the straggling clients.
-Unlike synchronous FL where only a portion of sampled clients communicate with the server in each training round, in an asynchronous FL setting, the server communicates with all the clients asynchronously; therefore, the server can easily become a communication bottleneck with tens of thousands of clients updating the model simultaneously.
 To overcome the deficiencies described above, we design and implement {\model}, a novel communication-efficient FL approach that combines the best of both worlds -- synchronous and asynchronous FL training -- using a tiering mechanism.
 In {\model}, the clients involved in a FL deployment are partitioned into logical tiers based on their response latency (i.e., the time a client takes to finish a single round of training).
 All the logical tiers in {\model} participate in the global training simultaneously, with each tier proceeding at its own pace.
 Clients within a single tier update a model associated with that particular tier in a synchronous manner, while each tier, as a logical, coarse-grained, training entity, updates a global model asynchronously.
 Faster tiers, with shorter per-round response latency, drive the global model training to converge faster; slower tiers get involved in the global training by asynchronously sending the model updates to the server, so as to further improve the model's prediction performance.

 Uniformly aggregating the asynchronously updated tier model into the global model may result in biased training (biased towards the faster tiers), as more performant tiers tend to update the global model more frequently than the slower tiers.
 To solve this issue, we propose a new weighted aggregation heuristic, which assign higher weight to slower tiers.
 Furthermore, to minimize the communication cost introduced by asynchronous training, {\model} compresses the model data transferred between the clients and the server using Encoded Polyline Algorithm.
 In a nutshell, {\model} synergizes the four components together, namely, the tiering scheme, asynchronous inter-tier model updating, the weighted aggregation method, and polyline encoding compression algorithm, to maximize both the convergence speed and the prediction performance while minimizing communication cost.